Daniel Risch: Early career

 Risch attended Liechtenstein Grammar School in Vaduz from 1990 to 1998, and received a business baccalaureate.
-He later studied business administration at the Swiss universities of St. Gallen and Zurich, as well as the Ludwig-Maximilian University in Munich from 1999 to 2003.
+He later studied business administration at the Swiss universities of St. Gallen and Zurich, as well as LMU Munich from 1999 to 2003.
 He graduated with a degree in economics (lic. oec. publ.) from the University of Zurich.

 Risch then started doctoral studies in business informatics at the University of Freiburg in 2004, and from 2006 to 2007 was a visiting scholar at the University of Melbourne as part of a research stay.
 During this period, he also worked as a lecturer at the University of Applied Sciences of Northwestern Switzerland.
 He completed his studies at Freiburg in 2007 and received a doctorate in economics (dr. rer. pol.).

 From 2007, he was the Project Manager, Head of Sales and Chief Marketing Officer at Unic AG, an e-business consulting company, in Zurich and Bern.
 From 2015 until entering government in 2017, he worked as Chief Marketing Officer at Liechtensteinische Post.

 From 2015 to 2017, he was a board member at a Liechtensteiner forum for information and communications technology (IKT Forum Liechtenstein).